godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **dotnet/project/assembly_reload_attempts** = ``3``

-Number of times to attempt assembly reloading after rebuilding .NET assembies.
+Number of times to attempt assembly reloading after rebuilding .NET assemblies.
 Effectively also the timeout in seconds to wait for unloading of script assemblies to finish.

 .. rst-class:: classref-item-separator